-The tentative date of the ceremony is set for Friday, June 3, 2016.
+The tentative date of the ceremony is set for Thursday, June, 7, 2018.
 This date is subject to change if days are added to the district calendar.
 NOTE: A rain date may be in effect in the event the ceremony cannot be conducted on the scheduled date.
 If it becomes necessary to conduct an indoor ceremony, graduates will receive tickets.

 In October, seniors will receive cards for recording their names as they wish to have them appear on their diplomas.
-The cards must be signed by a parent, and when completed, should be returned to the period 1 teacher no later than November 28th.
+The cards must be signed by a parent, and when completed, should be returned to the main office no later than November 15th.
 In March, seniors place orders for their caps and gowns during lunch periods.
 Students absent on that day may pick up order forms in the office.
 A late charge of ten dollars is assessed for late orders as specified on the order forms.
 The ordering of senior commencement announcements, name cards, and other materials occurs in late February.
 It is important that the order is processed within the designated date as extra announcement cards are not stocked by the school.
-Graduates receiving special recognition at commencement are those who have maintained a quality point average (QPA) of 3.25 or higher for grades nine, ten, eleven, and twelve.
+Graduates receiving special recognition at commencement are those who have maintained a quality point average (QPA) of 3.25 or higher for grades nine, ten, eleven, and twelve

+Four levels of academic achievement are recognized:

+Achievement Recognition

-rour levels of academic demovement are recognized.
-Achievement Recognition 4.00 and above QPA Listed in program as having achieved academic excellence and lead the roll call procession.
-Possives modallion and high honor cord
+4.00 and above QPA Listed in program as having achieved academic excellence and lead the roll call procession.